eformsignen/eformsignen.github.io/help/chapter8.rst

    Up to 20 documents are listed per page and you can view the documents in other pages by clicking the page numbers at the bottom.

-   The information of each document such as the document status, name, step, creator, created date, processed date, and document number is provided in columns in the document list.
+   The information of each document such as the document status, name, step, creator, created date, and document number is provided in columns in the document list.
 You can also change the column information displayed.
 Click the column icon (|image3|) displayed at the top right corner of the page, and then check the columns you want to display in the column check box.

    You can also perform actions on a document such as reviewing, previewing, correcting, voiding, resending, and deleting a document.